garrandall/popular-music-data/tracks/beamer-benz-or-bentley-lloyd-banks-juelz-santana.md

 if it aint the Gucci or the Louie than its Polo or its Rugby and this bitch I brought with me she be baggin bitches for me

 I got a girl named Kima
 and Kima like Christina
-baby three dont make a crowd it make a sex scene meaner I just wanna get between her turn it over scream her than its one, two, Im through, see ya
+baby three don't make a crowd it make a sex scene meaner I just wanna get between her turn it over scream her than its one, two, Im through, see ya
 I scoop her in my Beamer, Benz or Bentley.